-The parent or guardian MUST contact the school by phone, and in some cases in writing, in order for these absences to be recorded as "Excused".
-Any other absence is considered "Unexcused".
+The parent or guardian MUST contact the school by phone, in writing, or by email in order for these absences to be recorded as "Excused."
+Any other absence is considered "Unexcused."

 All work missed due to absence should be made up by the student within a reasonable time or the student risks not receiving credit for the missed work.
 It is the family's responsibility to make arrangements with the teacher for make-up work.